-The major commitment of the Department of Physics is to provide up to date Physics knowledge to undergraduate and graduate students through course work, practical classes, and research projects.
+The major commitment of the Department of Physics is to provide up-to-date Physics knowledge to undergraduate and graduate students through coursework, practical classes, and research projects.

-The department has facilities to offer BSc General (three-year course) and BSc Honours (four-year course) degrees for undergraduates, and research-based MPhil and PhD Degrees for graduate students.
-At present Physics is offered as a subject to students in the Biology stream as well.
-In addition to standard Physics courses, the department offers optional course units in Electronics, Astronomy, Computational Physics and Miscellaneous Topics.
-Sufficient laboratory space (for 160 students in each level) including modern computerized laboratory experiments and computer facilities are available for teaching and research.
-The members of the staff conduct research in the areas of Semiconducting Materials, Experimental High Energy Physics, Ocean/Land Remote Sensing, Solar Energy Conversion Devices (Photovoltaic Cells and Photoelectrochemical Cells), Thin Films, Acoustics and Atmospheric Physics, Instrumentational Physics, Computational Physics, Astrophysics and Astronomy.
+The Department has facilities to offer BSc General (three year course) and BSc Honours (four-year course) degrees for undergraduates and research-based MPhil and PhD Degrees for graduate students.
+Physics is offered as a subject to students in the Biology stream as well.
+In addition to standard Physics courses, the Department offers optional course units on Electronics, Astronomy, Computational Physics, and Miscellaneous Topics.
+Sufficient laboratory space (for 160 students each year), including modern computerized laboratory experiments and computer facilities, are available for teaching and research.
+The members of the staff conduct research in the areas of Semiconducting Materials, Experimental High Energy Physics, Remotely Sensed Satellite Ocean Data Processing and Analysis, Solar Energy Conversion Devices (Photovoltaic Cells and Photoelectrochemical Cells), Thin Films, Acoustics, Atmospheric Physics, Instrumentational Physics, Computational Physics, Medical Physics, Astronomy, and Astrophysics.

-Senior academic staff members continue research in their fields of Specialization, which are indicated in the table under "Staff".
+Senior academic staff members continue research in their fields of specialization, which are indicated in the table under "Staff".
 The Department has laboratory and computing facilities to carry out post-graduate studies leading to MPhil and PhD Degrees.
 Current major research areas are:

-- Semi-conducting materials
+- Semiconductor Physics

 - High Energy Physics

 - Electronic and ionic conductivity measurements of inorganic compounds

 - Modeling of ocean optical properties

-- Study coastal areas of Sri Lanka using remotely sensed and in-situ data
+- Processing and Analysis of Remotely sensed data of ocean waters

-- Deposition of thin films including semiconducting thin films and studies of their properties (structure, optical and electronic properties etc.)
+- Deposition of thin films, including semiconducting thin films and studies of their properties (structure, optical and electronic properties, etc.)

 - Fabrication and characterization of CdS/CdTe Solar Cells

-- Energy saving devices
+- Energy-saving devices

 - Acoustics (Noise and Noise Pollution, Acoustical Communication of animals)

 - Lightning Physics

 - Instrumentational Physics

 - Semiconducting Nanostructures

-- Astronomy

-- Astrophysics
+- Astronomy, Astrophysics, and Astrobiology

 - Magnetic Resonance Imaging

-- Astrobiology

-- Robotics

-9.2 Facilities in the Department
+Facilities in the Department